tbela99/template/README.md

 ## Compilation

-You can compile template for better performances
+You can compile template for better performances.

 	var render = new Template().compile('Hi, my name is {name}');